 Huntington Dog Beach

 Probably the most well-known of all the off-leash dog beaches in Southern California on this list, the Huntington Dog Beach is well known for its length, cleanliness and easy-going nature.
 The nonprofit group that runs the Huntington Dog Beach does a fantastic job of making this beach such a success.
 The Dog Beach is open 7 days a week, dawn until dark (parking lots are open 6am-10pm).

 Ocean Avenue and Scenic Road, Carmel, CA 93922

 Carmel-by-the Sea was voted the #1 most dog friendly town in America and you can see why when you visit this beautiful leash-free dog beach.
 Bon fires are permitted on the beach south of 10th Avenue.
 Public restrooms and a public telephone are available at the Ocean Avenue end of Carmel Beach.
-Open 6am to 10pm every day.
+Carmel dog beach is Open 6am to 10pm every day.